-Using the applicable harmonized standards in the development of machinery, protection and safety applications is a good aid to, and efficient means of ensuring that the end product fullfils the Machinery Directive's requirements.
+Utilising applicable harmonised standards in machinery development, protection, and safety applications is an effective way to ensure that the final product meets the Machinery Directive/ regulation requirements.

-Troax is active in several national and international standard committees since 2007, working to improve and clarify the recommendations of the standards and norms.
-The EN and ISO standards are our guides for the design and construction of safe products.
-The standards described in the table on the next pages are the most common standards within the Machine Safety category:
+Since 2007, Troax has been involved in various national and international standard committees, striving to enhance and clarify the recommendations of standards and norms.
+The EN and ISO standards serve as our guides for the design and construction of safe products.
+The following pages include a table that outlines the most common standards within the Machine Safety category.

 STANDARD TYPE DESCRIPTION CONTENT ISO 12100:2010 A Safety of machinery - General principles for design - Risk assessment and risk reduction.
 Specifies basic terminology, principles and a methodology for achieving safety in the design of machinery.
 It specifies principles of risk assessment and risk reduction to help designers in achieving this objective.
-EN 614-1:2006 +A1:2009 A Safety of machinery - Ergonomic Design Principles - Terminology and General Principles.
+SS-EN 614-1:2006 +A1:2009 С Safety of machinery - Ergonomic Design Principles - Terminology and General Principles.
 Design of the machinery and ergonomic design of the workspace.
-EN 614-2:2006 A+A1:2008 A Safety of machinery - Ergonomic design principles - Interactions between the design of machinery and work tasks.
+EN 614-2:2006 A+A1:2008 С Safety of machinery - Ergonomic design principles - Interactions between the design of machinery and work tasks.
 Design of the machinery and ergonomic design of the workspace.
 ISO 13857:2019 В Safety of machinery - Safety distances to prevent hazard zones being reached by upper and lower limbs.
 Establishes values for safety distances in both industrial and non-industrial environments to prevent machinery hazard zones being reached.
 The safety distances are appropriate for protective structures.
 EN 1005-4:2005 +A1:2008 В Safety of machinery - Human physical performance - Part 4: Evaluation of working postures and movements in relation to machinery.
 Presents guidance when designing machinery or its component parts in assessing and affecting health risks due only to machine-related postures and movements, i.e. during assembly, installation, operation, adjustment, maintenance, cleaning, repair, transport, and dismantling.
 EN 60204-1:2018 В Safety of machinery - Electrical equipment of machines - General requirements.
 Gives safety guidance and recommendations on electrical equipment for machinery.
 This includes safety requirements for electrical, electronic and computer controlled equipment and systems for machines - but excludes power circuits where electricity is used directly as a working tool.
-ISO 13854:2019 В1 Safety of machinery - Minimum gaps to avoid crushing of parts of the human body.
+ISO 13854:2019 B1 Safety of machinery - Minimum gaps to avoid crushing of parts of the human body.
 Purpose is to enable the user (e.g. standard makers, designers of machinery) to avoid hazards from crushing zones.
 Specifies minimum gaps relative to parts of the human body.
 Applicable when adequate safety can be achieved by this method.
-ISO 13855:2010 В1 Safety of machinery - Positioning of safeguards with respect to the approach speeds of parts of the human body.
+ISO 13855:2010 B1 Safety of machinery - Positioning of safeguards with respect to the approach speeds of parts of the human body.
 It specifies parameters based on values for approach speeds of parts of the human body and provides a methodology to determine the minimum distances to a hazard zone from the detection zone or from actuating devices of safeguards.
-ISO 11161:2007/ AMD 1:2010 B1 Safety of machinery - Integrated manufac- turing systems - Basic requirements.
-Specifies the safety requirements for integrated manufacturing systems (IMS) that incorporate two or more interconnected machines for specific applications, such as component manufacturing or assembly.
+ISO 11161:2007/ AMD 1:2010 В1 Safety of machinery - Integrated manufac- turing systems - Basic requirements.
+Specifies the safety requirements for integrated manufacturing systems (IMS) that incorporate two or more interconnected machines for specific applications, such as component manufacturing or assembly. · · · · · · · · · · · · · · · · · ·